b3fr4nk/content-search/readme.md

 will search using a logical separation and a query.
 Will return a relevancy score, the original text, and a link to the original document.

 ## Tech stack
-Node, express, pinecone, PostgreSQL, bullmq, and redis.
+Node, express, pinecone, and PostgreSQL.